FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 If you want to change the schema to match your own data layout, you will need to edit the `schema.json` file and restart the consumer process.

 ## Review Processes
-At this point in the guide, you will have four seperate tabs in your terminal running processes.
+At this point in the guide, you will have four separate tabs in your terminal running processes.
 Here are the processes that should be running:

 1. The `featurebase` process.
 1. The Zookeeper process.
 1. The Kafka process.
-1. The FeatureBase Kafka ingestor.
+1. The FeatureBase Kafka consumer.

 ## Insert Data into Featurebase with Python
 We'll be using the following Python 3.x script to insert data into FeatureBase: